xemwebe/qualinvest/README.md

 where the config file contains the credentials for the new, empty database.

+# Security Configuration for Production

+⚠️ **IMPORTANT**: Before deploying to production, you MUST configure the following security settings:

+## 1. Enable HTTPS

+The application uses secure session cookies that require HTTPS.
+For production deployments:

+- Deploy behind a reverse proxy (nginx, caddy, etc.) with TLS/SSL configured
+- Ensure all traffic is encrypted with HTTPS
+- The session cookies are configured with `secure`, `http_only`, and `same_site` flags for maximum security

+## 2. Database Security

+- Use strong, unique passwords for your PostgreSQL database
+- Restrict database access to localhost or specific IP addresses
+- Enable SSL mode for database connections in production
+- Regularly update the `pgcrypto` extension and PostgreSQL version

 # Other stuff

 We use pictograms from Entypo pictograms by Daniel Bruce — www.entypo.com, licensed under http://creativecommons.org/licenses/by-sa/4.0/.